• Skip to main content

 • 1 cup passata or use an additional can of diced tomatoes

-• 1 can brown lentils 1 x 400 gram can, or use a can of chickpeas instead
+• 1 can brown lentils 1 x 400 gram can, drained.
+Or use a can of chickpeas instead

 • ½ tsp ground cumin